pscholl/grtool/doc/train.md

 :   Store the trained classifier in <file>.

 -n, --num-samples <n>
-:   Limit the number of samples to n.
-If n is in the range of (0,1] it will be interpreted as a percentage of a random stratified split, if larger than 1 it designates the absolute number of training samples.
+:   Given a number between (0,1] it will be interpreted as a fraction of input.
+Anything larger as an absolute number.

 # CLASSIFIER SPECIFIC OPTIONS